at 12 January 2023

 usually meet in the month of the Annual General Meeting.
 Dates will be

 confirmed on a meeting-by-meeting basis with that of the next meeting

 included in the Minutes/Notes.
-Between formal meetings, the Executive
+Between formal meetings (which may be virtual

 Four members present and entitled to vote shall form a quorum.